Sleep Apnea Treatment

 What is Sleep Apnea?

 Sleep apnea is the involuntary, repetitive interruption of breathing during sleep.
 The most common form of this condition is obstructive sleep apnea (OSA).
 This condition develops when the tissues of the throat, tongue, or soft palate relax and block your airways while you sleep.
-When these blockages occur, you may struggle to breath or stop breathing entirely for up to a full minute.
+When these blockages occur, you may struggle to breathe or stop breathing entirely for up to a full minute.
 During these periods, you will shift into a lighter stage of sleep to regain your breath, significantly disrupting your sleep.

 What are the Symptoms of OSA?